-104.2 Charter Schools are public schools and shall must comply with the requirements of this Guide including, but not limited to, plan review, inspection of renovation and construction and approval of occupancy, be subject to the OSF plan review and inspection of construction or renovation and approval of occupancy, in order to ensure compliance with all codes as set forth in this division.
+104.2 Charter Schools are public schools and ~~shall~~must be subject to the OSF plan review and inspection of construction or renovation and approval of occupancy, in order to ensure compliance with all codes as set forth in this division.
 Charter schools are subject to building code and all health and safety standards as stated in this Guide.
 Requirements that are not related to health and safety that are listed in this Guide do not apply to charter school facilities.
 A listing of the non-health and non-safety requirements of this Guide is maintained by the OSF and is published on the OSF's website.
 Inspections by jurisdictions other than the OSF may be allowed if approved by the OSF.

-Code See [Section 107 Building Codes](#)
+Code See Section [107.108](#)

-Construction Documents ~~s~~Phase consists of the final drawings, specifications and bidding documents.
-[See Section 204 Construction Document Submittal.](#)
+Construction Document Phase consists of the final drawings, specifications and bidding documents.